leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 **Stop the server**: In order to stop the Bokeh server, its running process should be killed.

-## Run SynTrackerVis on a remote server and open it in the local browser
+## Run SynTrackerVis on a remote server and open it in a local browser

 It is possible to run SynTrackerVis on a remote server or cloud service in cases of large datasets, in order to improve the performance.
 This can be done according to the following steps: